-Medical Imaging is being revolutionised through personalised medicine to avoid unnecessary and expensive treatments.
-The Nuclear Medicine Imaging approach is to use theranostics [targeted therapeutic (Rx) + companion diagnostic (DX)] to establish tools for specific molecular targeting.
+Medical imaging is being revolutionised through personalised medicine to avoid unnecessary and expensive treatments.
+The nuclear medicine imaging approach is to use theranostics [targeted therapeutic (Rx) + companion diagnostic (DX)] for example Zevalin to establish tools for specific molecular targeting.

 The aim is to visualise potential biological targets and develop a personalised treatment plan for the patient.
-The advent of the development of radiopharmaceuticals and diagnostic procedures will drive these theranostic agents to be utilised in various nuclear medicine departments.
+The advent of the development of radiopharmaceuticals and diagnostic procedures will drive these theranostic agents (Zevalin) to be utilised in various nuclear medicine departments.
 This article aims to provide an overview of theranostics highlighting radioiodine therapy in patients with thyroid cancer and then progresses through multiple approaches for the treatment of advanced cancer by applying targeted therapies.

 Theranostics is an emerging field of nuclear medicine with the aim to target disease states by applying a specific targeted therapy based on precise diagnostic tests.
 This strategy is focused on the patient to produce a favourable outcome from medical imaging by treating the disease state.
 This approach moves away from a conventional medicine platform to a personalised and precision methodology.
 The theranostics model involves bridging nanoscience with diagnostic and therapeutic applications to generate a single agent to facilitate diagnosis, drug delivery and treatment response monitoring.